davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-Now we have a problem: what will be happen when the first element of array will be not symbol (integer for example) and what will be happen when we have nested functiions?
+Now we have a problem: what will happen when the first element of the array will be not be a symbol (integer for example) and what will be happen when we have nested functions?
-I think we can add check to element type like this:
+I think we can add a check to the element type like this:
 {% highlight ruby %}
 class Lisp
   def initialize(ext = {})